 Directors are elected by a majority of votes cast unless the election is contested, in which case directors are elected by a plurality of votes cast.
 Nominees for the election of directors must receive more "for" than "against" votes to be elected.
 If an incumbent director, in an uncontested election, does not receive a majority of the votes cast, the director is required to tender his or her resignation to the Board of Directors.
-The Nominating, Governance and Corporate Social Responsibility Committee will make a recommendation to the Board of Directors will act on the recommendation and publicly disclose its decision and rationale behind it within ninety (90) days of the date election results are certified.
+The Nominating, Governance and Corporate Social Responsibility Committee will make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether other action should be taken.
+The Board of Directors will act on the recommendation and publicly disclose its decision and rationale behind it within ninety (90) days of the date election results are certified.